-“I have learned that when individuals who are white are introduced to privilege and oppression in clear yet non-blaming ways, they respond with an authentic desire to be part of making their organizations and their lives reflect greater inclusion.”
+“I have learned that when individuals are introduced to privilege and oppression in clear yet non-blaming ways, they respond with an authentic desire to be part of making their organizations and their lives reflect greater inclusion.”

 Michelle has been teaching and training for over twenty five years in the Duluth area and throughout Minnesota.
 She is a citizen of the White Earth Nation of the Minnesota Chippewa Tribe.
 Her experience has entailed a personal commitment toward better cultural understanding and humility.